pedropaccola/GO_Yahtzee/README.md

-# GO_Yahtzee
+# go-yahtzee

 Study Project//

-A Go translated version of a Yahtzee game, that was developed in Python and was refactored by Youtuber ArjanCodes.
+A translation project, converting a Yahtzee game written in Python to Go.

+The original code was featured and refactored by Youtuber ArjanCodes.

 Arjan video:
 https://www.youtube.com/watch?v=l7E3y4te7sA